UoW-CPC/rabbda-university-portal/postgres/README.md

 __Warning__: This is an multi-steps tutorial.
 HDP 2.6.5 comes with Postgres already installed, accompanied with several security configurations.
 To avoid configuration changes that might break the system, we need to perform many steps.
-In case you find it difficult to follow these steps, the CSV files have been included in this folder so you can continue with your analysis.
+In case you find it difficult to follow these steps, the CSV files have been included under the folder data so you can continue with your analysis.

 ### Postgres PSQL Guide